josephdinnison/automated-mapdisplay/README.md

 * This script runs in the ArcMap Python window.
 ArcMap is required.

-* Additionally, a geodatabase must be set up preemptively for the script to pull the necessary files.
+* Additionally, a geodatabase must be set up preemptively for the script to pull the necessary layer files.